Jumbo slice

-A jumbo slice is an oversized New York-style pizza sold by the slice to go, especially popular in the Adams Morgan neighborhood of Washington, D.C.
+A jumbo slice is an oversized New York–style pizza sold by the slice to go, especially popular in the Adams Morgan neighborhood of Washington, D.C., and Morningside Heights, a neighborhood of New York City.
 A circular pizza pie from which jumbo slices are cut may be up to 36 in in diameter, and individual slices can be more than 1 ft long.
 As a phenomenon, the jumbo slice has been covered by local and national media for their unusually large size, the late-night crowd they tend to attract, and the ongoing rivalry among pizza proprietors claiming ownership of the term and of the largest slices.

 Ingredients

 Typically, jumbo slices are offered in only two varieties: cheese and pepperoni.
 Individual slices can measure more than 1 ft in length, weigh approximately 1 lb, and are typically folded to eat.
 Dough balls for jumbo slice pies can weigh more than 4 lb.
 Prior to application, sauce is held in a large receptacle sometimes nicknamed a "garbage can", and the mozzarella-provolone cheese mix can arrive in 900 lb shipments.
 A single jumbo slice may contain more than 1,000 kilocalories (4200 kJ), as confirmed in a study conducted by ABC Research Corp. on behalf of the Washington City Paper.